Our Study Programs & Research Degrees

 - SCIE30001: Science Research Project (Faculty of Science)

-BREADTH TRACK
+BREADTH TRACK in CULTURAL ASTRONOMY

 For the cultural astronomy breadth track, students need to complete the following three subjects:

-- PHYC30025: Astronomy and Society in the Space Age
+- PHYC30025: Astronomy and Society in the Space Age (Semester 1)

 Students not enrolled in the Bachelor or Arts can extend this breadth track by adding:

-- HPSC20015: Astronomy in World History
+- HPSC20015: Astronomy in World History (summer)

 GRADUATE STUDIES

 Students wishing to pursue graduate studies in cultural astronomy have four primary options (three Masters degrees and the Doctorate), depending on your interests and background.
+Our team spans across multiple faculties, enabling students to pursue studies through a variety of options.

-- Master of Science (MSc)
+- Master of Science (Physics)(MSc)

 - Master of Arts (MA)